yoon-group/yoon-group.github.io/_teachings/hydrocamp.md

 ## REQUIRED MATERIALS
 - Field notebook (waterproof recommended)
-- Laptop with QGIS and Excel installed
+- Laptop with QGIS (free and open-source) and Microsoft Excel (available free to UF students through Microsoft 365) installed
 - Appropriate field clothing and footwear
 - Refillable water bottle and sun/rain protection

 ## Textbooks (optional)
 - Goldscheider, N., & Drew, D. (Eds.).
 (2007).
 Methods in karst hydrogeology: IAH: International Contributions to Hydrogeology, 26.
+A useful reference for students interested in deeper background on field methods and concepts in karst hydrogeology.

 ## Grading
 - Assignments 1 - 8: 5 points each (40 points total)